Jaynabergman/WETO_ddRAD/03_Reference_genome_alignment/06_Filter_mapping_quality.md

 1. BAM file for each individual that contains only the reads that were mapped with equal to or greater than the quality score specified (e.x.
 AS-3-DNA80.WETO.Q30.bam)

 ## Read Counts
 We need to determine how many reads were kept after filtering for the mapping qualtiy.
-We will use the same script as previously used to cound the reads that were aligned to the reference genome.
+We will use the same script as previously used to count the reads that were aligned to the reference genome.

 bam_file_counts.sh
 ```